-- If you or your child are about to be started on any medicine, remind your doctor and pharmacists who treat you that you or your child are taking CRESEMBA. - If you or your child are going to have surgery, tell the surgeon or anaesthetist that you or your child are taking this medicine.
+If you are about to be started on any medicine, remind your doctor and pharmacists who treat you that you are taking CRESEMBA.

+If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.
 It may affect other medicines used during surgery.

-- If you become pregnant while taking this medicine, tell your doctor immediately. - Keep all of your doctor's appointments so that your or your child's progress can be checked.
+- If you become pregnant while taking this medicine, tell your doctor immediately. - Keep all of your doctor's appointments so that your progress can be checked.

-Tell your or your child's doctor straight away if:
+Call your doctor straight away if:

-• the symptoms of your or your child's infection do not improve within a few days or if they become worse.

-If you experience the following while having CRESEMBA Powder for Injection, advise the doctor or nurse immediately as they may decide to stop the treatment; lightheadedness, dizziness, nausea, headache, tingling, feel short of breath.
+- the symptoms of your infection do not improve within a few days or if they become worse. - If you experience the following while having CRESEMBA powder for injection, advise the doctor or nurse immediately as they may decide to stop the treatment; lightheadedness, dizziness, nausea, headache, tingling, feel short of breath.